 - Do I know what the code is doing on my site?

-If you answer “NO” to any of these questions, then you NEED to perform a detailed risk assessment.
-Using the Rencore Platform, you can get a Risk Assessment completed, which will outline some of this information for you.
+If you answer “NO” to any of these questions then you NEED to perform a detailed risk assessment.
+Using the Rencore Platform, you can get a risk assessment completed which will help you understand how your SharePoint applications are built, whether they contain any harmful code, and our experts will help you create an action plan to resolve any risks.
+Click the button for more information and try today.